One-Week Northern Lights Winter Package with Ice Caving & National Parks

 • More

-After this breathtaking experience, you'll return to the Jokulsarlon glacier lagoon to admire the lake in a different light.
-From here, you'll journey back along the South Coast to Reykjavik.
+After the ice cave, you’ll head back to the Jokulsarlon glacier lagoon to see the landscape in a new light before traveling back along the South Coast to Reykjavik.

-If the northern lights appear in the sky as you travel, your driver will stop to let your group enjoy the view and take some photos.
-Watching the aurora borealis twinkling over the Icelandic countryside is something you'll never forget.
+If the northern lights appear in the sky as you travel, your driver will stop for a chance to admire the aurora borealis and capture the moment with photos.
+Watching the vibrant colors twinkle across the Icelandic sky is an unforgettable experience.

-You'll arrive in Reykjavik in the evening and can have a quick dinner in the city center before returning to your accommodation.
+Arriving in Reykjavik in the evening, you’ll have time to enjoy a quick dinner in the city center before returning to your accommodation for the night.

 Read more